Skip to content

 Explanation: Regression testing ensures that system improvements don't inadvertently harm performance on previously established benchmarks.
 This is crucial in RAG systems where changes to one component can have unexpected effects on overall quality.

-Which RAG component failure mode is hardest to detect with automated metrics?
+Question 6: Which RAG component failure mode is hardest to detect with automated metrics?

 A) Slow retrieval speed